eweisenberg/prairielearn-guide/docs/coding-questions/index.md

     ```
     The `@DisplayName` tag should contain the test case name, formatted like normal English.
 If this is an example test case, the display name should start with "Example" (If there is only 1 given example, use "Example", otherwise, use "Example 1", "Example 2", etc.)

-    The tag containing a point value should contain "points=1" if the test case is an example, and "points=0" if a hidden test case.
-This is done so that only example test case results are shown while students are taking the quiz.
+    The tag containing a point value should contain `"points=x"`, where `x` is a number representing the amount of points for this test case.

     Ensure you create as many tests as necessary to judge the student's submitted code, including edge cases (may be only a few test cases).
 Edge cases should not be included in the example test cases, but make sure the edge cases are realistic (e.g. add an assumption that the input will never be `null`).
 Do not use dynamic randomly generated test cases, as it could cause different results for students with similar submissions.

-    All assertions for only **non-example** test cases should include the assertion fail message "FAIL".
-This is used to update the grading for hidden test case results later.

     Here is the `Tests.java` file for `arrayContainsDuplicate`: